Jeff Rossen: Personal life

 Rossen is married to network television executive Danielle Rossen.
 Rossen is co-executive producer of "America's Most Wanted" on Fox.
-Previously, Rossen was co-creator and show-runner of ABC’s primetime hit “What Would You Do?”
+Previously, Rossen worked on ABC’s primetime hit “What Would You Do?”
 She served as Senior Producer and Senior Broadcast Producer of ABC’s 20/20.
 In addition, she developed several unscripted shows for cable networks including Lifetime, A&E, Travel Channel and Freeform.